Cross-Channel Attribution Without Walled Gardens

 What's the difference between deterministic and probabilistic cross-channel linkage?

-Deterministic linkage connects the same hashed identifier across channels (same MAID ↔ same HEM ↔ same CTV ID).
-Probabilistic linkage statistically infers the connection based on behavioral fingerprint.
+Deterministic linkage connects the same hashed identifier across channels.
+Probabilistic linkage infers connection from behavioral fingerprint.
 Deterministic is auditable and stable under platform changes; probabilistic is a prediction that can decay.
-For independent measurement, deterministic is the defensible standard.

-How do you audit a walled-garden's attribution claim against independent data?
+How do you audit a walled-garden's attribution claim?

-Run parallel reads: the platform's self-reported conversions vs. the independent stack's attributed conversions over the same campaign window.
-Material divergence flags the methodology difference — typically over-attribution in the walled-garden view (view-through credit, generous windows, cross-device claims).
-The MRC framework provides the reconciliation methodology.
+Run parallel reads: platform conversions vs independent attributed conversions over the same window.
+Material divergence flags over-attribution.
+The MRC framework provides reconciliation methodology.

 Can independent attribution work without CTV exposure data?

-Yes, but coverage is narrower.
-Mobile + web + POI visit data can produce independent attribution for mobile-first campaigns.
-CTV exposure data (GSDSI's CTV/ACR product) is what lets the stack cover the TV-originated share of awareness and intent — increasingly the largest share of ad spend per IAB's CTV revenue report.
+Yes, for mobile-first campaigns using mobile + web + POI visits.
+CTV exposure data is what covers TV-originated awareness — increasingly the largest share per IAB CTV revenue reporting.

 How does this interact with clean-room measurement?